typicode/hotel/docs/README.md

 }
 ```

-Don't forget to restart hotel and reload network or browser configuration.
+__Important__ Don't forget to restart hotel and reload network or browser configuration.

 ## System configuration (recommended)